jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 7. **Optional: Deploying on AWS**
    - Extend your deployment knowledge to the cloud by setting up the Spring Music app on Amazon Web Services (AWS), allowing for scalable and resilient deployments.

-## Setting up Ubuntu 22.04 Server
+## Local Development Environment Setup

 Begin by setting up your Ubuntu 22.04 server.
 Ensure you have a clean installation and SSH access to the server.

-### Installing Java, Tomcat, Gradle, and MongoDB

-#### Install Java and Tomcat
+**Install Java and Tomcat**
-Follow this guide to install Java and Tomcat: [How to Install Tomcat 10 on Ubuntu 22.04](https://linuxize.com/post/how-to-install-tomcat-10-on-ubuntu-22-04/)
+- Follow this guide to install Java and Tomcat: [How to Install Tomcat 10 on Ubuntu 22.04](https://linuxize.com/post/how-to-install-tomcat-10-on-ubuntu-22-04/){:target="_blank"}

-#### Install Gradle
+**Install Gradle**
-To install Gradle, use the following guide: [How to Install Gradle on Ubuntu 22.04](https://linuxhint.com/installing_gradle_ubuntu/)
+- To install Gradle, use the following guide: [How to Install Gradle on Ubuntu 22.04](https://linuxhint.com/installing_gradle_ubuntu/){:target="_blank"}

-#### Install MongoDB
+**Install MongoDB**
-For MongoDB installation, follow this guide: [Install MongoDB Community Edition on Ubuntu](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/)
+- For MongoDB installation, follow this guide: [Install MongoDB Community Edition on Ubuntu](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/){:target="_blank"}

-## Getting the Source Code
-Clone the Spring Music application's source code from the repository: [Spring Music GitHub Repository](https://github.com/jokerwrld999/spring-music)

-## Building the Spring Music Application with Gradle
+## Building the Spring Music Application

-[Gradle](https://gradle.org/) is a powerful build automation tool that supports multiple programming languages and platforms.
+[Gradle](https://gradle.org/){:target="_blank"} is a powerful build automation tool that supports multiple programming languages and platforms.
 It uses a Groovy-based domain-specific language (DSL) to describe the build logic.

 To build the Spring Music application, we'll utilize Gradle and its wrapper script, which ensures that you use a consistent version of Gradle across different environments.